RahulSinghRaj/tele-shilling-bot-test/README.md

 start the last play button - (around before 6 hours) - stop the last play button - start the last play button - (repeat)

+# Image Restrictions
+And shilling with image have some restrictions due to TG regulation.
+1. More delay for all groups.
+2. Up to 900 characters.

+And some groups don't permit image.
+They will be uploaded with only text automatically.

 # Some Tips
 Before the mute, TG system usually sends warning message.